Little Fighter 2: Little Fighter Online

-Developers Oscar Chu and Marti Wong developed this MMORPG game in U1 Technology, is based on "Little Fighter 2" the content and production.
-On 22 October 2004 issued in Hong Kong, and Taiwan to be released on 15 June 2006.
-This game have over 100 controllable characters and over 500 skills for players to collect.
+Developers Oscar Chu and Marti Wong developed Little Fighter Online in U1 Technology.
+It's based on Little Fighter 2 (the content and overall production).
+On 22 October 2004 the game was issued in Hong Kong, followed by a release in Taiwan on 15 June 2006.
+It contains over 100 controllable characters and over 500 skills for players to collect.